465b/nemf/doc/introduction.rst

     - 0.01          # natural mortality rate

-A description of how this works in detail can be found in section :doc:`YAML manual<README_YAML>`.
+A description of how this works in detail can be found in the :doc:`YAML section of the manual<README_YAML>`.

 Inverse modelling